The France/UK double tax treaty on inheritances

 French residents receiving an inheritance from the UK

 Thanks to the UK/France tax treaty, the general rule above does not apply.
-You do not need to pay any French succession tax, provided the deceased was UK domiciled and there are no French assets.
+You do not need to pay any French succession tax, provided the deceased was a long-term UK resident and there are no French assets.
 The estate will have been subject to UK tax.

 French residents receiving a gift from the UK